GoldenJayz/webimageclassifier/README.md

 # webimageclassifier

-This is an Ai that compares 2 images given to the server
+This is an Ai that compares 2 images given to the server using AI technology

+Tensorflow for poets was used